DataDog/integrations-extras/blink/README.md

 ## Overview

 The Datadog integration for [Blink][1] enables you to trigger automations in response to new incidents.
-You can also create, update, and view incidents and events in the DataDog event stream.
+You can also create, update, and view incidents and events in the Datadog event stream.

 ## Setup